mitigation-controller/mitc/doc/User_Manual.md

 In case you encouteed any issue, please let us know by creating a new issue using the appropriate [templates](https://github.com/mitigation-controller/mitc/issues/new/choose).

-Note that the MitC comes in two versions, the basic and te advanced versions.
-The advanced version allows incorporating penalty and reward in the optimiation problem.
-It also allows accounting for the correlations among the activities' durations.
-Students are recommended to use the basic version in their work and ignore all steps that are related to the advanced version.

 ## Installation